Iphoneuser467/ATM-machine/README.md

 # ATM-machine
-this application is used for atm simulation hab=ving the features of:
+this application is used for atm simulation having the ability of:
 1. Withdraw
 2. Deposit
 3. Check Balance